FTC: Affiliate Disclosure: All links pay commission

 I already ‘get’ the basics of glucose but I’m not sure how much I need to improve my understanding to see if I am the sort of person that will benefit from a deeper understanding.
 I suspect there will be a steep learning curve.

-Indeed I’m not sure if the benefits of Supersapiens usage will be realised whilst exercising or if, as I suspect, that the benefits will arise from better management of your lifestyle outside of exercise.
+Indeed I’m not sure if the benefits of Supersapiens usage will be realised whilst exercising or if, as I suspect, the benefits will arise from better management of your lifestyle outside of exercise.

 I’m also going to have to dig around to see how best to integrate the data with the other sports data I have.